NgoziGoodness/Data-Analysis-in-Excel/README.md

 - Bar charts for sales by region
 - Column charts for sales by products
 - Pie charts for sales method
-After visualizing our analysis on different charts, I created dashboard to bring all the information represented on the different charts to one spot and to make the visualization dynamic.
+After visualizing our analysis on different charts, dashboard was created to bring all the information represented on the different charts to one spot and to make the visualization dynamic and interactive.

 ![Dashboard](https://github.com/NgoziGoodness/Data-Analysis-in-Excel/assets/164032971/b3883206-43a7-4998-b53f-cf622a259cd7)